 - Supporting sustainable development with data and tools

 Digital technologies are a miracle in terms of energy efficiency and miniaturization.
 Because growth of the ICT sector has been even faster than efficiency improvements so far, the overall footprint of data centres and end-user devices is increasing.
 How can we measure and minimize this footprint?

 - Green Software: Development and Application of Criteria for Resource-efficient Software (Lorenz Hilty, Yuliyan Maksimov; in cooperation with FH Trier, Öko-Institut Berlin; funded by the German Environment Agency UBA) project main publication

-- Life Cycle Assessment of Mobile Devices: Why are results so different?
-(Louis-Philippe Clement, Quentin Jacquemotte, Lorenz Hilty; in cooperation with Université de Namur) project
+- Meta-Analysis of Life-Cycle Assessment of Smartphones and Tablet (Louis-Philippe Clement, Quentin Jacquemotte, Lorenz Hilty; in cooperation with Université de Namur) project

 - Critical metals in electronic equipment: A methodology to model

 end-user stocks and flows (Esther Thiébaud; in cooperation with Empa and TU Clausthal) PhD thesis related publication

 The digital transformation is changing patterns of production and consumption.
 How can we assess these changes from a sustainability perspective and support the social discourse on the desirablity of different digital futures?